 – Keyword Research impacts all of the other SEO work that you perform on your blog or website, like on-page SEO, email marketing, and content marketing.

-Well, there are many more benefits of keyword research but these two are the main, and all others are connected to these two only.
+Well, there are many more benefits of keyword research but these two are the main ones, and all others are connected to these two only.

 So, before finding low-competition keywords, there is a thing that no one will share with you, and it is one of the most important factors while finding a good profitable keyword, which is search intent and its types.